-According to a recent HFE opinion poll, 70 per cent of fitness enthusiasts in the UK, which included regular gym-goers and trainee fitness professionals, would rather participate in Pilates than yoga.
-In our recent infographic, we compared the two forms of exercise and subsequently conducted a poll to see which one is the most popular in the UK at the moment.
+According to a recent HFE opinion poll, 70% of fitness enthusiasts in the UK, which included regular gym-goers and trainee fitness professionals, would rather participate in Pilates than yoga.
 While there are significant advantages associated with both modes of exercise, it’s clear that Pilates holds more appeal among those we questioned.

 Another response highlighted by fewer participants suggested that “Pilates is more beneficial to people who are struggling with an injury, particularly those who regularly suffer from back pain, neck problems, tightness in the shoulders and hip-related injuries.”

 Another person added “Postural improvements occur at a remarkable rate [when doing Pilates].
 Lower back pain, hip pain, and tightness in the shoulder areas are improved rapidly following a series of workouts.”

 This information provides an interesting snapshot of what people think of Pilates and yoga, and what they are looking to achieve from their workouts.

 Pilates and yoga are not new approaches to exercise – far from it.
 However, the popularity of these two approaches has risen significantly in recent years and has been helped by numerous celebrity endorsements and inspirational stories of people who have used both approaches to good effect.

 One of the respondents who opted for yoga over Pilates made the point that they had found a great yoga instructor who manages to get the best out of them.

 “I love and honour my instructor’s knowledge and skill.
 I also prefer the balance and breathing cadence of yoga,” they wrote.
 Adding to this point, one of the respondents who chose Pilates said they believe the standard of teaching is getting far better from instructor to instructor.